Epistaxis (nosebleeds) in children

 What are the immediate actions one should take if they see a child with a nosebleed?

-Try to stay calm and please, do not ask the neighbour to pour a bucket of water on the child.
+Try to stay calm, and please do not ask the neighbour to pour a bucket of water on the child.

 A cold compress applied to the nose (to restrict blood flow) may be helpful.